TheQuantScientist/TheQuantScientist.github.io/content/event/example/index.md

   postcode: '700000'
   country: Vietnam

-summary: I was formally invited as a distinguished speaker at Bloomberg BWVN's flagship 2024 event on AI in Finance, with the interview set to be broadcast and featured in their exclusive series showcasing national catalysts and top C-level executives.
-Representing The Neurone Lab, I have shared our direction for Finance in the upcoming digital economy, stressing on how GenAI will lead the industrial trend thereby hinting how Computer Vision could drive financial innovation.'
+summary: I was invited as a distinguished speaker at Bloomberg BWVN's flagship 2024 event on AI in Finance.
+The interview was broadcast and featured in their exclusive series of C-level executives.
+I have shared our direction in the upcoming digital economy, stressing how GenAI will lead the industrial trend thereby hinting how Computer Vision could drive financial innovation.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.